Player9397/GS3DSeg/README.md

 ns-install-cli
 ```

-## Running the new method
+## Running GS3DSeg
+Run SAM.py once initally to get Mask for the Images

-This repository creates a new Nerfstudio method named "method-template".
+This repository creates a new Nerfstudio method named "GS3DSeg".
 To train with it, run the command:
 ```
-ns-train method-template --data [PATH]
+ns-train GS3DSeg --data [PATH]
 ```